s-leger/NP_station/README.md

     sp = snap_point()

     sp.invoke()
-    sp.invoke takes 2 optionnal arguments:
+    sp.invoke takes 5 optionnal arguments:

-    takeloc : Vector define your start location so the tool use it and begin in place mode

-    callback: function(context, event, state):
+    callback: optionnal function(context, event, state in {'RUNNING', 'SUCCESS', 'CANCEL'}) called on state changes
-        a function to call back when tool change state witch take context, event and state in {'RUNNING', 'SUCCESS', 'CANCEL'}
-        as arguments

-    sp.invoke(takeloc=Vector(your predefined takeloc), callback=your_callback)
+    draw_callback: optionnal function(context)
+                   allow to add our own defined draw function updated while running takeloc : optionnal start in PLACE mode using this point as takeloc
+    constrain: when true, constrain placeloc over a plane defined by takeloc and normal snap over apparent location of point projected to plane.
+    normal: normal of constrain plane default to Vector((0,0,1)) for 2d plane XY fallback to view normal on ortho viewport

+    sp.invoke(takeloc=Vector(), callback=your_callback, draw_callback=your_draw, constrain=True, normal=Vector((0,0,1)))

     then add your handler

-in your callback():
+in your callback(context, event, state):
     sp = snap_point()

     if state == 'RUNNING':